crukci-bioinformatics/nf-alignment/README.md

 ##### "PlatformUnit"

 Read group platform unit.
-This must be set to a value; there is no default.
+Defaults to "Not available" if not set.

 ##### "SequencingPlatform"